 May is Better Hearing & Speech Month, and with warmer weather approaching, bubble play is the perfect tool to facilitate speech.
 Here are some tips from NAPA SLP Lisa on how to use bubbles in your everyday routine.
-Have fun, and find more Better Hearing & Speech Month ideas to enjoy at the bottom of this page!

 Getting your child to play along will be easy because who doesn’t love bubbles, right?
 Your child is likely to have so much fun, they won’t even realize they’re doing something therapeutic.
 Bubbles can be used to not only encourage speech but also help to develop motor skills.